ezra-bible-app/ezra-bible-app/BUILD.md

 `npm run notarize-mac`

-You will be asked for your Apple ID and the corresponding password.
+You will be asked for your Apple ID, the corresponding password and your Team ID (get the Team ID from your [Apple Developer account page](https://developer.apple.com/account)).
 The scripts (sign_mac.sh, notarize_mac.sh) will then sign and notarize the app.
 This is a lengthy process (may take 20-25 minutes).

 ### Creating a DMG image for distribution